KouKejo/HeartRateDisease/TestingAccuracy/Accuracy-Comparasion.md

 # Testing Accuracy

-This file will explain about the comparasion of round between 0.1 until 0.9.
-The value of accuracy is in rounding.
+This file will explain about the comparison of round between 0.1 until 0.9.
+The value of accuracy is in rounded.